 The website of the Finnish Institute for Health and Welfare provides comprehensive information on the coronavirus.
-The Institute issues guidelines and updates these and other materials on the basis of new information.
+At their pages you will find daily updated information on COVID-19: bit.ly/2CgOhdk

 Traffic at Finnish ports, map based situational awareness information by Traffic Management Group Finland liikennetilanne.tmfg.fi/